 Women in Music

-The sixteenth volume of the Kapralova Society Journal featured articles of Samantha Ege and Tom Moore, and reviews by Jaroslav Mihule, Judith Mabary, and Karla Hartl.
+The sixteenth volume of our journal, Kapralova Society Journal, featured articles of Samantha Ege and Tom Moore, and reviews by Jaroslav Mihule, Judith Mabary, and Karla Hartl.
 Ege’s feature “Florence Price and the Politics of Her Existence” was printed in the spring issue, while Moore’s text “Three Nineteenth Century Composers of Salon Music: Leonie Tonel, Maddalena Croff, Elisa Bosch” was published in the fall issue.

 We would like to thank all of those who helped us promote the music and the memory of Vitezslava Kapralova: